 New Changes & Improvements

-Breakfast Picnic Box prepared by owner Peggy Patteson and delivered to your door each morning at 8:30 – inclusive in your amenities (formerly service charge) fee.
+Breakfast Picnic Box prepared by owner and Morning Chef Peggy Patteson and delivered to your door each morning beginning at 8:30.
 Whenever we can, this is an example where we subscribe to making our culinary experiences ones that are “digestible and discardable” without compromising taste and presentation.

-Private picnic cruises only on True Love hosted by the owners, Peggy and Dudley Patteson, as the Captain (he has a 100 ton USCG license), can be scheduled most anytime in the morning or afternoon.
+Private Picnic Cruises will commence in mid April aboard True Love hosted and Captained by one of the owners, Dudley Patteson, as the Captain (he has a 100 ton USCG license), can be scheduled most anytime in the morning or afternoon.
 Cruises will be limited to two passengers and expanded to six when parties are connected by friendship or family ties. $75 per person.

 Our wine is offered by the glass and by the bottle.
-Tastings have been replaced with flights of our six wines served in charming 2-ounce stemmed glassware.
+Tastings have been replaced with flights of our four wines served in charming 2-ounce stemmed glassware.

 Irvington dining and shopping is a treat.
 We have eight restaurants within a walking distance – five within two blocks.
-We have six darling shops within two blocks and new this year we can direct you across the street to Windswept Experience and Supply Company where Craig Dodson will rent you paddleboards and help you launch them – again, the water is just down the street.
+We have six darling shops within two blocks and new this year we can direct you across the street to Windswept Experience and Supply Company where Craig Dodson shop stylish branded outdoor wear and he will rent you paddleboards and help you launch them – again, the water is just down the street.
 Stay tuned for our Paddle Board Weekends.

 Venture out of town and just a two-minute drive away are two more intoxicating treats.
 The town of White Stone offers, New this year, the Chesapeake Doughnut Company, a gourmet doughnut shop with local roots but a California vibe.